Pair a client to a self-hosted server

-If you followed the OSS Quick Start, you already have a local ggui serve running.
-This page walks you through connecting the Guuey iOS / Android / web app to it, so you can browse agents, start chats, and view generated UIs from the Guuey app while the server stays on your infrastructure.
+read as.md If you followed the OSS Quick Start, you already have a local ggui serve running.
+This page pairs a viewer client to it, so the client can browse agents, start chats, and view generated UIs while the server stays on your infrastructure.
+The pairing protocol below is live today and works with any client you build (the curl flow is the primary path); the first-party Guuey companion app (web / iOS / Android) is coming soon.

 Big picture